 A closer took on these representations revealed the existence of anterent subsets of inter activations depend-ing on the cortical area.
 The hOc1 CNN for example contained only one set of filter activations that responded to cell-dense cortical layers on intermediate network layers.
 Area hOc1 receives massive input from the lateral geniculate nucleus of the thalamus, resulting in a very broad and cell-dense sublayer IVc10.
 In contrast layer V is cell-sparse (Fig. 1).
 These unique cytoarchitectonic features may have led the hOc1 CNN to develop a single set of filter activations that resembles cell-dense cortical layers.
 Similarly, the hOc2 CNN contains a feature set for cell-dense cortical layers as well.
 This is not surprising, since a prominent cortical layer IV (although not subdivided into sublayers) constitutes an important cytoarchitectonic feature of area hOc2 as well.
 Furthermore, layer IV helps to distinguish area hOc2 from area hOc3v which follows ventrally^{16,17}.
 On the other hand, the hOc2 CNN contains one additional set of filter activations resembling cell-sparse cortical layers on intermediate network layers.
-The development of such a second set for cell-sparse cortical layers or intermediate network layers.
-The development of such a second set for cell-sparse cortical layers or differentiating the adjacent ventrally located areas^{17,39}.
-Since the columnar arrangement can mainly be observed in cortical layers III and V and VI10, a feature set for the cell-sparse layers III and V may help to incorporate this information.
+The development of such a second set for cell-sparse cortical layers III and V stresses the reflection of cytoarchitectonic features in the hOc2 CNN in two ways alike.
+First, the clarity of the columnar patterns increases between cortical area hOc1 and hOc216 and represents a cytoarchitectonic feature for differentiating the adjacent ventrally and dorsally located areas^{17,39}.
+Since the columnar arrangement can mainly be observed in cortical layers III and V may help to incorporate this information.
 Secondly, the need for a second set is also underlined by the marked cell sparseness of cortical layer V compared to the dorsally adjoining area and the lack of big pyramidal cells in cortical layer V compared to the dorsally adjoining area also show a diminished increase in cell-size in cortical layer III17 and a lower cell-density in the upper part of cortical layer III19.
-In general, these observations support the notion that the CNNs are capable to capture distinct cytoarchitectonic features on the cellular and laminar lawing of cortical areas.
+In general, these observations support the notion that the CNNs are capable to capture distinct cytoarchitectonic features of networks of cortical areas.
+They seem to be able to develop distinct representations of traditional cytoarchitectonic features on the cellular and laminar lawers.